miguelleaolopes/HiRezBrainPET_git/BPET_castor_results/things2do.md

 Have a system, with crystal with a size of 1mm transaxial and axial.
 After done, redo for 1/4 of size??
 But this will make x4x4 more elements, and its already pretty big (286k elets).

-## Create a python script for the compiling
+## Modify python script for the compiling

-Create a python script that makes a gui to chose the parameters of the compiling, and then compile the code by creating a batch script (system versions?).
+create a batch script dependent on the system?

 ## Do a ReadMe Documentation